BraneShop/BraneShop.github.io/src/posts/2020-Workshops-Fires-New-Computer.md

 #### Workshops

-We've got _two_ workshops in Feb!
+We've got one workshop in Feb, and a second in March!
 We're running the 6 Week Technical Deep Learning Workshop for the second time.
 It starts on the 6th of Feb.
-And we're (in the middle of that workshop!) doing the leadership workshop for the 3rd time, on the 24th.
+And we're (in the middle of that workshop!) doing the leadership workshop for the 3rd time, on the 16th of March.
 Details below.

 **6 Week Workshop**